AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     import com.adobe.cq.wcm.core.components.util.ComponentUtils;
     ```

-    The `fasterxml.jackson` APIs are used to serialize the data we want to expose as JSON.
+    The `fasterxml.jackson` APIs are used to serialize the data to be exposed as JSON.
 The `ComponentUtils` of AEM Core Components are used to check if the data layer is enabled.

 1. Add the unimplemented method `getData()` to `BylineImple.java`:

     ```java